taoensso/tempura/README.md

 > Note that `["foo"]` is an optional resource content shorthand for the common-case `[:span "foo"]`

-If it's easy to use, it'll be easy to get your developers in the habit of writing content this way - which means that there's a trivial path to adding multilingual support whenever it makes sense to so.
+If it's easy to use, it'll be easy to get your developers in the habit of writing content this way - which means that there's a trivial path to adding multilingual support whenever it makes sense to do so.

 ## FAQ